Dennis Hopper: 1967–1986: Breakthrough and acclaim

+Hopper acted in another John Wayne film, True Grit (1969), and during its production, he became well acquainted with Wayne.
+In both of the films with Wayne, Hopper's character is killed in the presence of Wayne's character, to whom he utters his dying words.
+On September 30, 1970, Hopper appeared on the second episode of season 2 of The Johnny Cash Show where he sang a duet with Cash entitled "Goin' Up Goin' Down".
+Cash said the song was written by Kris Kristofferson about Hopper.
+Hopper added that Kristofferson had written some songs for his Peruvian-shot movie The Last Movie, in which Kristofferson appeared in his debut role with Julie Adams.
+Hopper also recited Rudyard Kipling's famous poem If— during his appearance.
 Hopper was able to sustain his lifestyle and a measure of celebrity by acting in numerous low budget and European films throughout the 1970s as the archetypal "tormented maniac", including Mad Dog Morgan (1976), Tracks (1976), and The American Friend (1977).
 With Francis Ford Coppola's blockbuster Apocalypse Now (1979), Hopper returned to prominence as a hyper-manic Vietnam-era photojournalist.
 Stepping in for an overwhelmed director, Hopper won praise in 1980 for his directing and acting in Out of the Blue.
 Immediately thereafter, Hopper starred as an addled short-order cook "Cracker" in the Neil Young/Dean Stockwell low-budget collaboration Human Highway.
 Production was reportedly often delayed by his unreliable behavior.
 Peter Biskind states in the New Hollywood history Easy Riders, Raging Bulls that Hopper's cocaine intake had reached three grams a day by this time, complemented by 30 beers, and some marijuana and Cuba libres.

 After staging a "suicide attempt" (really more of a daredevil act) in a coffin using 17 sticks of dynamite during an "art happening" at the Rice University Media Center (filmed by professor and documentary filmmaker Brian Huberman), and later disappearing into the Mexican desert during a particularly extravagant bender, Hopper entered a drug rehabilitation program in 1983.

 Though Hopper gave critically acclaimed performances in Coppola's Rumble Fish (1983) and Sam Peckinpah's The Osterman Weekend (1983), it was not until he portrayed the gas-huffing, obscenity-screaming villain Frank Booth in David Lynch's Blue Velvet (1986) that his career truly revived.
 On reading the script Hopper said to Lynch: "You have to let me play Frank Booth.
 Because I am Frank Booth!"
 He won critical acclaim and several awards for this role, and in the same year received an Oscar nomination for Best Supporting Actor for his role as an alcoholic assistant basketball coach in Hoosiers.
 Also in 1986, Hopper portrayed Lt.
 Enright in the comedy horror The Texas Chainsaw Massacre 2.
-In 1988, he directed Colors, a critically acclaimed police procedural about gang violence in Los Angeles starring Sean Penn and Robert Duvall.